lou-k/pi-photo-sync/destinations/dropbox/README.md

 ## Configuration

-`piphoto-dropbox-sync` reads from `/etc/piphoto.dropbox.conf`.
+The `piphoto-dropbox-sync` script reads from `/etc/piphoto.dropbox.conf`.
 An example config is provided in `piphoto.dropbox.conf.example`.

 The variables that need to be set are: